 EV City Casebook

-The new edition of the EV City Casebook highlights world changing ideas that will shape the future of electric vehicles (EVs).
-The report profiles 50 big ideas with the potential to dramatically increase electric vehicle adoption around the world.
+The 2014 EV City Casebook highlights world changing ideas that will shape the future of electric vehicles, profiling 50 big ideas with the potential to dramatically increase global electric vehicle adoption.

-More than 150 projects from around the world were nominated for the 2014 edition of the Casebook, after an open call for submissions earlier this year.
+To produce the casebook, Urban Foresight worked in collaboration with The Electric Vehicles Initiative and the International Energy Agency under their Implementing Agreement for Cooperation on Hybrid & Electric Vehicle Technologies and Programmes.
+An open call for submissions nominated more than 150 projects from around the world for the 2014 edition of the Casebook.
 An international panel of electric mobility experts from national governments and nongovernmental organizations met in Copenhagen in May 2014 to identify the measures that offered the greatest potential to advance global adoption of EVs.
 This assessment provided the basis for selecting the final 50 “big ideas” to highlight in the Casebook.